es2025-s17-hu/es2025-s17-hu-r2/modules-overview.md

 ## Technical Environment

 You can solve the tasks by doing the development on your own machine.

+### Gitea, git

 For all three tasks, you can start with the selected template repo available on DineEasy Gitea.

 The Gitea service is available at the following address:
 [https://gitea.dineease.com](https://gitea.dineease.com)